dongle-the-gadget/UUPbot/docs/running/README.md

   1. In the Discord Developers Portal, go to the Bot tab and select "Create a bot", confirm if asked
   2. Under Token, there should be two buttons: "Copy" and "Regenerate", select "Copy" and paste it somewhere safe, we will need it later.

+WARNING: Please keep the Token safe since anyone with the token can perform actions under your bot's credentials.
+If you found your token stolen, select Regenerate to invalidate the stolen one and get a new token.

 ### Get the binaries

 You can get the premade binaries at [releases](https://github.com/superkid200/UUPdumpbot/releases/latest).
 They are self-contained binaries so there's no need to install .NET 6 Runtime.